pjweggy/CLADES/README.md

 * All.range :normalization parameter for each feature
 * All.sumstat.scale.model :trained SVM model to delimit two populations

 The same for files with prefix 'AllM'.

 Trained data is simulated with three various parameters:
-* θ :population size parameter, range:(0.0005, 0.02)
+* θ: population size parameter, range:(0.0005, 0.02)
-* 𝜏 :species divergence time, range:(θ/10,θ)
+* 𝜏: species divergence time, range:(θ/10,θ)
+* M: migration parameter, M = Nm, range:(0,5)
-* M :migration parameter, M=Nm(N is effective population size, m is migration rate per generation), range:(0,5)
+  * N is effective population size
+  * m is migration rate per generation

 Two models can be used for general analysis for species detetion.
 If there is no significant gene flow between two populations, we suggest to use model 'All'.
 Both models can be used for species delimitation.
 CLADES is not sensitive to three parameters, and it is able to identify two species, especially for hard cases (recent diverged or with a medium level of gene flow).